Publication

 We synthesized virtual reality fire evacuation training drills in a shared virtual space to explore people's collaboration behavior.
 We formulate the authoring process of the fire evacuation training drill in a total cost function, which we later solve with a Markov Chain Monte Carlo (MCMC) optimization-based method.
 The users' assigned task in the synthesized training drill is to help virtual agents evacuate the building as quickly as possible using predefined interaction mechanisms.
 The users can join the training drill from different physical locations and collaborate and communicate in a shared virtual space to finish the task.
 We conducted a user study to collect both in-game measurements and subjective ratings to evaluate whether the synthesized training drills would affect how the participants collaborated.

-Video
+Paper Video

 ISMAR2022-Adjunct Singapore, Singapore